Rayhatron/rayhatron.github.io/_posts/hng-internship/2018-04-25-hng-internship-2018-stage-2-git-and-github-for-code-collaboration.md

 11. Push your code to the repository
 12. Alert a mentor to review

-Most of the steps should already be familiar after completing the first part of stage 2 like cloning a repository, editing some files, committing those canges and sending them back up to Github from your local repository on your computer.
+Most of the steps should already be familiar after completing the first part of stage 2 like cloning a repository, editing some files, committing those changes and sending them back up to Github from your local repository on your computer.

 However, things can get quite messy real quickly because now it's not just you changing files and uploading them to Github.
 You and other interns are editing the same file probably at the same time in some cases and trying to upload your changes back to Github.